Dalas121/Heir_2_The_Throne/README.md

 - battle involves fighting against orcish catapults (units with a true ranged attack)
 - orcs vs dwarves.
 You choose which side to ally with.
 Include some ambiguity; Dwarves shouldn't be the obviously "correct" side.
 	- perhaps orcs paid dwarves to build catapults.
 Dwarves claim they didn't get paid; orcs claim they did
+	- if the player recruits/recalls dwarves but fights against dwarves, we need some special voicelines related to this.
+Maybe "Surghan mercenaries", calling back to Sceptre of Fire

 S23 Northern Winter (unassigned)
 - TBD difficulty, Rewards: companion Runesmith
 - runesmith was frozen in the ice for ages; that's why he survived while all others perished
 - need to rename this, since it may not actually be winter.
 But keep the "terrain turns to snow" mechanic, and add to it
+- fight against wild animals who've been driven to starvation/madness from the cold
+	- while also dealing with harmful environmental effects

 S24a something wesmere, part 1 (unassigned)
 - TBD difficulty.
 Rewards: companion Kalenz
+- needs to make sense even if we did part 2 first

 S24b something wesmere, part 2 (unassigned)
 - TBD difficulty.
 Rewards: Elvish Shamans